Nathaniel

 • 🎉 Celebrated on August 24th

-• 🧑🎤 Famous for actors and biblical characters
+• 🧑🎤 Famous through actors and biblical figures

 • 🌈 Variations: Nathanaël, Nate, Nataniele